Sangisme108/UDPT/README.md

 ## Project status

-Dkron v1.x is the previous stable still used in production by several companies.

-Dkron v2.x is the latest version also stable and used in production by several companies, if you are going to start a new deployment, use this.
+Dkron v2.x is stable and being used in production by several companies.

 ## Installation